 -rto specify a repository name when pushing, you might accidentally push to the wrong repository.

-Under Visibility, select who can read and contribute, or update, packages in your feed.
-The recommended People in <your organization> setting lets all members in the organization see and use your feed.
+Under Visibility, select who can read, contribute, or update packages in your feed.
+The recommended **People in your organization setting allow all members in your organization to view and use your feed.

 Under Packages from public sources, select Use packages from public sources through this feed to add the public

-When these upstreams are enabled, your client will be able to fetch packages from the public registry through your private feed, and your private feed will cache those packages for you.
-If you select Only use packages published to this feed, your feed won't be connected to public registries, but you can connect to them later if you want.
+After enabling these upstream sources your client will be able to fetch packages from the public registry through your private feed.
+Your private feed then will cache those packages for you.
+If you select Only use packages published to this feed, your feed won't be connected to the public registries.
+You can still connect to those public registries later if you chose to.

-To edit your feed settings, select the gear icon at upper right on the feed page, and then select Feed settings.
+To edit your feed settings, select the gear icon at the upper right corner of the feed page.